Crohn Disease

 - Fiber supplements, such as psyllium powder (Metamucil) or methylcellulose (Citrucel).
 Ask your provider before taking these products or laxatives.

 - Acetaminophen (Tylenol) for mild pain.
-Avoid drugs such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn) which can make your symptoms worse.
+Avoid medicines such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn) which can make your symptoms worse.

 Your provider may also prescribe medicines to help control Crohn disease:

-- Aminosalicylates (5-ASAs), medicines that help control mild to moderate symptoms.
-Some forms of the drug are taken by mouth, and others must be given rectally.
+- Aminosalicylates (5-ASAs), are medicines that help control mild to moderate symptoms.
+Some forms of the medicine are taken by mouth, and others must be given rectally.

 - Corticosteroids, such as prednisone, treat moderate to severe Crohn disease.
 They may be taken by mouth or inserted into the rectum.